Cybersecurity for your business

 We live and work in a connected, online world with small businesses engaging customers around the world to sell products and services at the click of a button.
 With large numbers of small businesses online, and many receiving payments online, it is critical business data, systems and customer information is protected and secure.

-It's important for small businesses to be aware of cybersecurity risks, particularly in the lead-up to and during major events such as the Gold Coast 2018 Commonwealth Games.
+It's important for small businesses to be aware of cybersecurity risks, particularly in the lead-up to and during major events.

 The most common types of cybersecurity incidents are ransomware, malware, targeted malicious emails and virus/worm infections.